shriaas2898/Julia-Learning-Notes/README.md

 <img src="https://julialang.org/images/logo_hires.png" alt="Julia Logo" width="120" height="81"></img>
 # Julia Learning Notes
-This repository contains my notes and codes which I  am using to learn Julia.
+This repository contains notes/tutorials for getting started with Julia.

 You can see the official documentation of [**Julia**](https://docs.julialang.org).
 ## How to use this repository